tm-a-t/telegram-bot-handbook/en/book/dev/updates.md

 Updates are events that the bot program receives from Telegram server.
 There can be an update about an incoming message, an update about a user joining a group, and so on.

-I will often use this term further.
+We will often use this term further in the book.

 ## The main challenge of developing bots { #limitations }